What’s really going on with fatigue?

 - Intense food cravings.

-These symptoms are indicators that your mitochondria are not functioning properly.
-They are the early warning signs that your mitochondrial function is starting to decline.
+These symptoms are early indicators that your mitochondria are not functioning properly.

-Remember, your energy level is your energy creation minus your energy expenditure.
-If you experience the above symptoms, it’s time to start paying closer attention to the health of your mitochondria!
+Remember, your energy level is the energy you create minus the energy you use.
+If you are experiencing any of the above symptoms, it’s time to start paying closer attention to the health of your mitochondria!
 It’s much easier to prevent chronic fatigue syndrome than it is to recover from it.

 Your mitochondria’s effect on fatigue

-In cases of chronic fatigue syndrome, there are two mitochondrial issues that are of paramount importance in energy production:
+In cases of chronic fatigue syndrome, there are two symptoms that you need to pay attention to:

 - Poor Stamina (both mentally and physically)

-- Those with CFS are able to do activities but only for a very short period of time.
+- People with CFS are able to do activities but only for a very short period of time.
 They fatigue very quickly.

 - Stamina requires energy production.
 In CFS, energy production is severely restricted.
 This results in low stamina in both physical and mental endeavors.